List of Australia Twenty20 International cricket records: Greatest loss margins (by wickets)

-Australia have lost a T20I match by a margin of 9 wickets on one occasion.

 Narrowest loss margins (by runs)

-The narrowest loss of Australia in terms of runs is by 2 runs suffered twice.

 Narrowest loss margins (by balls remaining)

 Australia has suffered loss off the last ball four times.

 Narrowest loss margins (by wickets)

 Australia has suffered defeat by 1 wicket once.

 Tied matches

 A tie can occur when the scores of both teams are equal at the conclusion of play, provided that the side batting last has completed their innings.

-There have been 19 ties in T20Is history with Australia involved in three such game.